carronj/plancklens/README.md

 The basics on how to use them can be found in [this jupyter notebook](examples/lensingrec_quickstart.ipynb).
-Some details on the numerical computations are collected [in this document](supplement.pdf) You might also want to check out the [plancklens documentation](https://plancklens.readthedocs.io/en/latest).
+Some details on the numerical computations are collected [in this document](supplement.pdf).
+You might also want to check out the [plancklens documentation](https://plancklens.readthedocs.io/en/latest).